Vinces-Videos/api/README.md

     * ECR Repository

 Github is responsible for deploying the docker image to the elastic container repository.
 Have a look inside the created ECR, if you can't see an image there it typically means the deployment of the image has failed from Github Actions

+### Debugging Tips
+You need a few components to debug vinces videos locally.
+All will need to be running for it to work:
+1. The Mongo DB.
+This is running within a Docker container, ensure that the volume has been mapped correctly to your docker container and the docker container is running.
+You can ensure the drive has been successfully mapped by using an SSH connection to the docker instance and running the following commands.
+ * `mongo` starts mongo CLI
+ * `show dbs` if you can't see vinces-videos in this list, the volume has not been correctly mapped.
+ * `use vinces-videos` set's the active database
+ * `show collections` lists the available 'tables' within the database
+ * `db.Products.find()` lists all items within the Products collection

+2. The C# dotnet API.
+You can run this locally on your machine.
+    * Ensure that Api/appsettings.json has the correct connection string to the mongo docker container as well as the correct database name.
+These are in source control so it should always be correct unless you have a different configuration of the docker container
+    * You can use `dotnet run` to start the API, once it's running you can use https://localhost:5001/swagger to view API documentation.
+This will of course require the database to be running to get data.

+3. The front-end.
+You can use different front ends from the project.
+The current available front-ends are as follows:
+    * React (https://github.com/Vinces-Videos/frontend-react).
+Can be debugged with `npm start`.